Firefly Wedding: Manga

+Anime

+An anime television series adaptation was announced on January 12, 2026.
+It will be produced by David Production and directed by Takahiro Kamei, with series composition handled Yūko Kakihara, characters designed by Yukiko Aikei, and music composed by Nogrid.
+The series is set to premiere on October 9, 2026, on the Noitamina programming block on Fuji TV and its affiliates.
+The opening theme song is "Period", performed by Iri, and the ending theme song is "Yumegokochi" (夢心地), performed by Tooboe.
+Crunchyroll will stream the series.
+Muse Communication licensed the series in Southeast Asia.

 Other media

 A voice comic commemorating the release of the first volume was released on Flower Comics' YouTube channel on June 19, 2023.
 A television commercial and promotional video commemorating the release of the second volume was released on MangaONEs YouTube channel on September 12, 2023.
 The voice comic features the performances of Yui Ishikawa as Satoko Kirigaya and Koki Uchiyama as Shinpei Goto, while the promotional video and commercial features only Uchiyama reprising his role as Shinpei.

 Reception

-The series had 3 million copies in circulation by September 2025.
+The series had 4 million copies in circulation by September 2025.

 The series was ranked fifth for the Tsutaya Comic Award.
 The series also ranked ninth in the 2024 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook for the best manga for female readers.
-The series won the grand prize at NTT Solmare's "Minna ga Erabu!!
-Denshi Comic Taishō 2024" competition in 2024.
+The series won the grand prize at NTT Solmare's Digital Comic Awards in 2024.
 The series was ranked first in the Nationwide Bookstore Employees' Recommended Comics list of 2024.
 The series was also nominated for the 48th Kodansha Manga Award in the shōjo category.
 The series was ranked tenth in the web category for the 2024 Next Manga Awards.
 The series was ranked third in AnimeJapan's "Manga We Want to See Animated" poll in 2025.
+The series was nominated for the 71st Shogakukan Manga Award.